emanuelepicas/CTF-CaptureTheFlag/CTF-101/Sauerkraut/instructionAndExplanationREADME.md

 ## Solution

-Reading this article: https://davidhamann.de/2020/04/05/exploiting-python-pickle/ could help us to understand how to pass the correct string to the form and run bash command on the target amachine.
+Reading the article above could help us to understand how to pass the correct string to the form and run bash command on the target amachine.

 I made a small script script.py that could trasform all the command serializing them.

-This are the steps to take
+These are the steps to take

 ```
 python3.9 script.py 'ls'